florian-vuillemot/Infinity-Storage/mariadb/README.md

 ## Workflow

-We are using SaltStack for install and configure MariaDB Galera Cluster for the master/master replication.
+We are using SaltStack for installing and configuring MariaDB Galera Cluster for the master/master replication.

 1. Install MariaDB server on the machine
 2. Install MariaDB Galera Cluster tool